fisik-yum/nafprompt/README.md

 "Modules" attempt to display changing information.
 Currently, only one module exists.
 The general syntax for a module is:
 `{:id:arg1;arg2}`\
 The use of a module is indicated by enclosing its name (or ID) in colons.
 In this fashion text coloring is also treated like a module although it can be considered a standard function.
+A nonexistent module will throw an error, so note which modules you have compiled into your binary.
+The template-inspired syntax of nafprompt allows semi-complex nesting of various module outputs inside of each other, thanks to the rewritten template interpreting code.

 ###### Module: Go Project